 Judy Kim-Meneen's Profile

-Ms. Kim-Meneen left her teaching career to go into public health and managed Maternal Child Health program out of North Peace Tribal Council.
-Where she successfully co- developed Teddy Bear Fairs in reserves where there was “no pokes and no tears”.
-She also adapted Maternal Child Health program from Health Canada to “fit” First Nation communities better and serve and support First Nation families.
+Judy moved forward from her teaching career in to education administration and public health, managing the Maternal Child Health program and supporting k-12 schools of the North Peace Tribal Council.
+She successfully co-developed Teddy Bear Fairs in reserves, where there were “no pokes and no tears”.
+She also adapted the Maternal Child Health program from Health Canada to better suit First Nation communities and support First Nation families.
 She finished her Masters in Education Administration and evaluated the overall Maternal Child Health program for her capstone.
-She recently finished her PhD in Community Public Health where her thesis focused on impact of residential school on second-generation parenting styles
+She recently finished her PhD in Community Public Health where her thesis focused on the impact of residential schools on second-generation parenting styles.

-She strongly believes that learning; growth, development and fun are all in one category.
-She also believes that holistic and wrap around services are crucial to break intergenerational trauma.
-She is honored to work in a field where she has the opportunity to support children and their families to realize their potential and go after their dreams.
-She continuously works to develop and foster a learning environment where children and their families will be given every opportunity to express their individuality.
+She strongly believes that learning and growth, development and fun are all in one category.
+She also believes that holistic and wrap-around services are crucial to break intergenerational trauma.
+She is honoured to work in a field where she can support children and their families in realizing their full potential.
+She continuously works to develop and foster learning environments where children and their families will be given every opportunity to express their individuality.